jonu4u/SparkUtilWindows/README.md

 # Spark-Flume Integration
 Please see the flumeRunner folder for setting up Flume spooling to a directory in Windows.
 Once Flume is set up  Spark can be used from eclipse as a streaming to Flume and consume flume events.
 Desired Class: FlumeSparkStream.scala

+# Spark-Nested JSON Flattening
+This class flattens a multi-level nested json and extracts relevant information. resources/exampleNested.json is the json used for this exercise.
+Desired Class: JSONSpark.scala